Triad Mentoring Program

 Associate Professor Mentoring Program

 The Associate Professor Mentoring Program matches associate professors in one on one mentoring relationships with full professors, each from a different department.

 Pairings in both programs are made between the Schools of Humanities and Social Sciences as well as the Schools of Engineering and Natural Sciences.

-Mentors meet approximately 1-2 time a month with their assigned mentees during the calendar year.
+Mentors meet approximately 1-2 time a month with their assigned mentees summer through the academic year.
 The Office of Faculty Development reimburses mentors the cost of meals and/or coffee.